How we built a white-label SaaS platform

 | QR code scanning | Yes | Yes (Camera API) |

-For a platform targeting field agents who might be in areas with spotty internet, offline-first wasn’t optional — it was the core requirement.
+For a platform targeting field agents who might be in areas with spotty internet, offline-first wasn’t optional.
+It was the core requirement.

 We implemented a cache-first strategy for static assets and a network-first with offline fallback strategy for API data: